Frequently asked questions

 Is there a Community Centre or Hall at Sirovilla Highton Village?

-There is a striking, architectually designed Community Hall at Sirovilla Highton that was constructed in 2008.
+There is a striking, architecturally designed Community Hall at Sirovilla Highton that was constructed in 2008.
 This building is attached to the Sirovilla main office building in the centre of the village.
 It can be accessed by residents via a door with a pin code, and houses the library, main function space, a fully equipped kitchen and bathrooms, as well as an outdoor BBQ and eating area.
-The Sirovilla Highton Social club utilises this space for many events and casual get togethers, along with weekly bowls, darts, tai chi and craft groups.
+The Sirovilla Highton Social Club utilises this space for many events and casual get-togethers, along with weekly bowls, darts, tai chi and craft groups.

 What ammenities are close by Sirovilla Highton Village?

-The village is ideally situated a five-minute walk to the Belmont Bowls Club and Medical centre as well as being close to Leisurelink Fitness and Swim Centre, Waurn Ponds Library, Waurn Ponds Shopping Centre, Reading Cinemas, Aldi, Radius imaging, as well as the Belmont High Street shops and services.
+The Sirovilla Highton Village is ideally situated a five-minute walk to the Belmont Bowls Club and Medical centre, as well as being close to Leisurelink Fitness and Swim Centre, Waurn Ponds Library, Waurn Ponds Shopping Centre, Reading Cinemas, Aldi, Radius imaging, as well as the Belmont High Street shops and services.

-Is there a bus at Sirovilla Highton Village?
+Is there a village bus at Sirovilla Highton Village?

 Is there parking at the Sirovilla Highton Village?

-Highton has onsite parking, this varies from garages, carports and general outside parking.
+Highton has onsite parking, which varies from garages, carports and general outside parking.
 The garages and carports are allocated based on a waiting list.
-The parking is not attached to the unit but will most likely be near by.
-Resident parking is solely for residents and a parking area has been allocated near the Sirovilla Office for visitor parking.
+The parking is not attached to the unit but will most likely be nearby.
+Resident parking is solely for residents, and a parking area has been allocated near the Sirovilla Office for visitor parking.

 Is there a library at Sirovilla Highton Village?

-There is a free village library space at the Community Centre, where residents can settle in to read the daily delivered newspaper and borrow books as when they wish.
+There is a free village library space at the Community Centre, where residents can settle in to read the daily delivered newspaper and borrow books whenever they wish.

 Is there a vegetable garden at Sirovilla Highton?

 Yes, there is a Community Vegetable Garden area at Sirovilla Highton.
-Individal residents work their own allocated plots and enjoy the spoils of their labour.
-All residents may request their on plot when they join the Sirovilla villa community.
+Individual residents work their own allocated plots and enjoy the spoils of their labour.
+All residents may request their own plot when they join the Sirovilla villa community.

 Are there other activities at Sirovilla Highton?